freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/mongodb-and-mongoose/install-and-set-up-mongoose.md

 # --description--

-In this challenge, you will import the required projects, and connect to your Atlas database.
+In this challenge, you will import the required packages and connect to your Atlas database.

 # --instructions--